JohL99/java-design-patterns/README.md

 # java-design-patterns

-This repository contains my personal implementation of some design patterns in Java
+This repository contains *some* OOP design patterns implemented in Java.

+## This is a list of implemented design patterns:

+### Creational

+- Abstract Factory
+- Object Pool

+### Structural

+- Façade
+- Adapter
+- Proxy

+### Behavioural

+- Visitor
+- Observer
+- Command

+**Note: This list is subject to change.**